 For a complete meal, top with grilled chicken or shrimp.
 (If, like me, you like to work Caesar salad into the menu any chance you get, get more meal planning ideas here.)

 If you are a Caesar dressing fan, be sure to give this one a try!

 Homemade Caesar Dressing Recipe

-- Whisk egg yolk with whisk or blender on low speed.
+- Whisk room temperature egg yolk with whisk or blender on low speed.

-- Slowly add olive oil, stirring or blending on low speed constantly until incorporated.
+- Slowly add olive oil, whisking or blending constantly on low speed until incorporated.